UMAprotocol/protocol/documentation/oracle/governance/UMIPs.md

 ## Approved
 A UMIP that successfully passes the "Last Call" will be put to UMA tokenholder vote.

+## Final
 If tokenholders approve the proposal, the live protocol will be updated to reflect them.
+The UMIP is then considered to be in the "Final" state.

 ## Abandoned
 If at any point during the UMIP Finalization Process, a UMIP is abandoned, it will be labeled as such.